smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 #### View

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An SQL view is a virtual table that provides a specific, customized data perspective from one or more tables in a database.
 There are two main types of SQL views: materialized views and non-materialized (or simple) views.
 Materialized views store the result set of the view query, while non-materialized views do not store any data and dynamically retrieve data from the underlying tables each time the view is accessed.
 You can issue `INSERT`, `UPDATE`, and `DELETE` commands through views and can manipulate the underlying table(s) in the view.

+In SQL Server, we have the following options that can be set for views.

+[ WITH <view_attribute> [ ,...n ] ]
+*  ENCRYPTION: Hides the text of the view definition from being viewed by using the sys.sql_modules catalog view or the OBJECT_DEFINITION function.
+It provides a layer of security against viewing the view's SQL syntax.
+*  SCHEMABINDING: Binds the view to the schema of the underlying tables.
+This prevents modifications to the underlying tables that would affect the view, ensuring the view's definition remains valid and unchanged.
+*  VIEW_METADATA: This setting causes the metadata about the view returned by metadata functions, like sp_help, to be the same as if the view were a base table.
+It affects how certain permissions and metadata are displayed for the view.

+[ WITH CHECK OPTION ]
+Ensures that all data modifications through the view comply with the view's SELECT statement.
+If a row is modified through the view that would not be selected by the view's SELECT statement, the modification is disallowed.
+This maintains data integrity by ensuring only valid data is entered through the view.

 In this example, we create a view from the `Employees` table, insert a record into the table, and then select from the view;